 This Corduroy book activity was perfect for a little fine motor practice while sitting under a tree.
 Pair it with Corduroy Letter Matching, and you’re all set.

 Corduroy by Don Freeman

 Corduroy is a sweet little bear who sits on the shelf of a department store.
 When a little girl is about to buy him, her mother mentions a missing button…calling him used.

 Corduroy goes in search of a button, and the story unfolds to reveal his desire to find a home.
 In the end, the little girl returns to bring Corduroy home.

 She quickly replaces the missing button.
 It is no wonder this book has followed me from childhood.
 The pictures are fun and detailed.
 The story is sweet and leaves you with an all-over good feeling.

 what you need: felt ~ buttons ~ embroidery thread ~ needle

-The needle I chose was an embroidery needle, I’ve used plastic needles before and ended up frustrated.
-M and M had no problem using a real needle, and it gave us some practice on how to be responsible with sewing tools.
+The needle I chose was an embroidery needle; I’ve used plastic needles before and ended up frustrated.
+M and M had no problem using a real needle, and it gave us some practice in being responsible with sewing tools.

-I demonstrated how to sew on a button, and then stayed close by to help when they needed it.
+I demonstrated how to sew on a button and then stayed close by to help when they needed it.
 Little M figured out pretty quickly how to keep the thread from coming off the needle.
 I plan to bring this out again.
-It is really a fun and relaxing way to practice fine motor…and celebrate one of our most loved stories.
+It is really a fun and relaxing way to practice fine motor skills and celebrate one of our most loved stories.